franciscoxavier04/pm-BIM/docs/user-guide/meetings/one-time-meetings/README.md

 Click the **Download** button to generated a PDF.
 First page of the PDF is the title page.
 The generated PDF will include all the meeting details and agenda.
 Meeting participants, agenda outcomes, a list of attachments and backlog items will only be included if selected for the export.

+> [!NOTE]
+> Macros from the editor macros dropdown are not supported in the PDF.

 ![An example of a meeting exported as a PDF file in OpenProject meetings module](openproject_userguide_meetings_pdf_export_file.png)